-And what would go over better at a Super Bowl party than beer cheese?!
+What could go over better at a Super Bowl party than beer cheese?!
 It is rich and filling, and oh so good.
 The secret to the flavor in this recipe is Gruyère cheese: an aged cheese with strong flavor (because what is the point of cheese if it has no taste?!)
+Scroll down to learn how to make this homemade beer cheese dip in a skillet.

 Gruyère Beer Cheese Dip